Gitjas/Biff_the_Understudy_TutorialNPC_for_SoD/biffsodtutorial/readme.biff.english.txt

 HISTORY

+Version 7
+-Optimized script and dialogue templates for using Road to Discovery's trigger variable system for reactions to the main story elements.
+-The mod tempate is now alphatested with regard to general bugs, triggers, and appropriate timers.

 Version 6
 -Integrated script and dialogue templates for using Road to Discovery's trigger variable system for reactions to the main story elements.